icsme2020/WS-DREAM/README.md

+Note: this ia a fork repository from https://github.com/wsdream/WS-DREAM.
+We use this only for education, and many thanks to the authors of WS-DREAM.

 ##WS-DREAM

 WS-DREAM is a package of open source-code and datasets to benchmark QoS-driven services research, especially on Web service recommendation.